for Enrichment and Specialization

 All participants in a SAP must be registered at FAU for academic credit, complete

-and sign the OIP application packet, and purchase the mandatory medical and
+the online OIP application packet, and purchase the mandatory medical and

 How To Get Started